 Nourchen’s current research revolves around three main areas: tectonics and critical regionalism in architecture, ecology and architectural pedagogy.

 Nourchen’s research project for the University of Liverpool Virtual Fellowship Programme is entitled The ʽGhribaʼ Synagogue of El Kef, Tunisia: A Tectonic Approach to the Palimpsestic Study of Cultural Transfers across Eras and Faiths.
 Through this investigation, Nourchen aims to shed light on the establishment and transformation of El Kef’s Synagogue building across time and cultures using a palimpsestic approach.

 Focusing on tectonic aspects, she will try to explore why and how certain architectural elements and features from previous eras were incorporated into the building, and whether any cultural transfer of ideas and know-how between the Muslim and Jewish community took place during the construction and later modification of the building.

-Professor Kareem Galal
+Dr Kareem Galal

-Dr. Kareem Galal is an Egyptian Associate Professor at Faculty of Architecture – Design and Built Environment – Beirut Arab University (BAU).
+Dr Kareem Galal is an Egyptian Associate Professor at Faculty of Architecture – Design and Built Environment – Beirut Arab University (BAU).
 He was also a teaching staff member at Faculty of Engineering, Alexandria University and a coordinator to many urban planning projects in Egypt with the Organization of Urban Planning.